Clean Architecture With Quarkus

 It is possible to create a clean-architecture backend setup with Quarkus and Maven.
 There are some problems on the way, but they can be solved.

-If you are looking for a complete example of a Quarkus multi-module clean-architecture project, have a look at the gachou-backend.
+If you are looking for a complete example of a Quarkus clean-architecture project using multiple modules, have a look at the Gachou backend.
 At the moment, there is hardly any functionality, just a login-endpoint.
 But it uses multiple module and it compiles natively.

 I hope you could learn from my errors.
 Have fun with Quarkus…